Designing a Wrapper for Terraform & OpenTofu

 Managing Resource Names #

-Cloud systems use tags or labels to enable you to categorise and manage resources.
+Cloud systems use tags or labels to enable us to categorise and manage resources.
 However, resources often need to have unique names.
 Every type of cloud resource may have a different set of rules about acceptable names.
-The tooling uses hashes to provide a handle
+The tooling uses hashes to provide a edition_id

-as a local, so that every deployed instance of a module has a unique identifier that you can use in the resource names.
+as a local, so that every deployed instance of a module has a unique identifier that we can use in the resource names.

 For consistency and the best compatibility between systems, we should always follow some simple guidelines for names.
 Values should only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
 To avoid limits on the total length of resource names, try to limit the size of other types of name: